UMNET-perfSONAR/pssid-gui2/services/README.md

 1. Add desired field to both the add and edit forms on the GUI (Located in services/client/src/views/)
   * For the add form, declare a new variable in the data() section to keep track of user input.
 Be sure to add ``` v-model: variable``` to the added field to ensure the input is bound to this ``` variable ```.

   For instance, in the hosts.vue file, I added a text box to get the desired host name from the user.
-See example code below:
+See add host example code below:
   ```
   <div class="form-group">
   <label for="hosts"> Hosts </label>